quantum-mob/Q3/INSTALL.md

 ## Uninstall

-If you do not want to use Q3 any longer, then you can uninstall it by evaluating the following code:
+If you do not want Q3 any longer, then you can uninstall it by evaluating the following code:

 ```Mathematica
 PacletUninstall["Q3"]